8.2 Evaluating the Amount of Persistence in Science Images

 Figure 8.3:MAST search screen used to retrieve information about persistence.

-Normally, these output data products are available a few weeks after an IR observation has taken place.
+Normally, these output data products are available within few weeks after an IR observation has taken place.

 Observers should check for persistence as part of their evaluation of the science data quality of their observations and do so early enough that they are able to submit a Hubble Observation Problem Report (HOPR) if their data are so compromised by external persistence that the proposed science cannot be achieved.
 Filing a HOPR for persistence is rare; more often, investigators must determine whether they need to take persistence into account during their analysis.